 If you have been arrested for reckless driving in California, the car accident lawyers at Lluis Law can help.
 We have been defending people accused of this crime for more than 40 years with favorable results for our clients.

-Call any of our attorneys now and request a free, no-obligation consultation to discuss your case.
+Call any of our attorneys now and request a no-obligation consultation to discuss your case.
 We will help you navigate state traffic laws and find the best defense strategy for you.

 In this article we explain in detail the reckless driving laws and the charges for this crime.
 We also answer some frequently asked questions.

-Reckless driving crime in California in 2020
+Reckless driving crime in California in 2023

-- The defendant was driving a motor vehicle on a highway or a parking lot, public or private, off the public highway.
+- The defendant was driving a motor vehicle on a highway or parking lot, public or private, off the public highway.

-What is “deliberate or meaningless contempt”?
+What is “willful or wanton disregard”?

-Driving with contempt or nonsense under California law is:
+Reckless driving under California law is: